 Which vaccines are available in the UK?

 (See also Vaccination in the UK - a summary of when vaccines were introduced.)
-Vaccines in the routine UK vaccination schedule protect against:
+Vaccines in the routine UK vaccination schedule protect against the diseases listed below.

 - Pertussis (aka Whooping cough)